 |

-God is the self existent Creator of the universe.
-He is the first
+God is the self existent Creator of the

-cause that produced this universe and life on earth.
-The Bible
+universe.
+He is the first cause that produced this universe and

-teaches us that God created both time and matter (Genesis 1:1).
+life on earth.
+The Bible teaches us that God created both time and

-Because He created such we know that He existed before time and matter
+matter (Genesis 1:1).
+Because He created such we know that He

-came into being.
-God identified Himself to Moses as “I AM”
+Himself to Moses as “I AM” (Exodus

-(Exodus 3:14).
+3:14).
 God simply is.
-He always has been, He is now,
+He always has been, He is now, and He

-no need of an origin or a creator.
+of an origin or a creator.

 God is all knowing.